Ypiranga incident: Shipment

-The manifest obtained by the United States Justice Department following the departure of the SS Brinkhorn lists the large amount of ordnance that was on board the ship.
-The cargo included: 10,000 cases of 30-caliber cartridges; 4,000 cases of 7-millimeter cartridges; 250 cases of 44-caliber cartridges;500 cases fifty each 25,000 carbine rifles; 1000 cases of 14/30 carbines; twenty rapid fire machine guns.
-The total value of the 15,770 cases is recorded at US$607,000.
+The manifest obtained by the United States Justice Department following the departure of Brinkhorn lists the large amount of ordnance that was on board the ship.
+The cargo included: 10,000 cases of 30-caliber cartridges; 4,000 cases of 7-millimeter cartridges; 250 cases of 44-caliber cartridges; 500 cases of carbines (50 in each case for a total of 25,000 carbines); 1,000 cases of 14/30 carbines; 20 rapid fire machine guns.
+The total value listed of the 15,770 cases was recorded at US$607,000.

-Raast shipped the arms to Odessa but did not appear there in time to clear it through customs.
+Raast shipped the arms to Odesa but did not appear there in time to clear it through customs.
 As a result, the Russian government seized the consignment.
 Raast with the help of the Russian embassy in Washington was able to get the shipment released and sent to Hamburg.
 However, there Raast could not pay for the freight charges resulting in the German government impounding the shipment.
 Money from the American financier and Huerta supporter John Wesley De Kay finally achieved a release.
 The arms now went to Havana with German-made Mauser rifles and cartridges added to it.
 The arms on Ypiranga required "three trains of ten cars each" to unload.

-U.S. actions
+US actions

-The U.S. sought to prevent off-loading of the arms to Huerta.
-Wilson ordered on 21 April 1914 U.S. troops to occupy the customs house at the port of Veracruz.
-The Ypiranga was a privately-owned vessel, but the German government declared it part of the Reich's navy, which would protect it from U.S. seizure.
-The German government filed a protest with the U.S. State Department, saying that seizing the ship and its cargo was a violation of international law, since the U.S. and Mexico were not officially at war.
-The U.S. apologized for overstepping, but also hoped that it could persuade Germany to cease supplying more arms to Huerta.
+The US sought to prevent off-loading of the arms to Huerta.
+Wilson ordered on 21 April 1914 US troops to occupy the customs house at the port of Veracruz.
+The Ypiranga was a privately owned vessel, but the German government declared it part of the Reich's navy, which would protect it from US seizure.
+The German government filed a protest with the US State Department, saying that seizing the ship and its cargo was a violation of international law, since the US and Mexico were not officially at war.
+The US apologized for overstepping, but also hoped that it could persuade Germany to cease supplying more arms to Huerta.
 The arms remained on board the Ypiranga but were off-loaded at Puerto Mexico.
 More arms for Huerta arrived at the same time on other ships owned by the same company as the Ypiranga.

-Although the incident had the potential for greater conflict, in the assessment of historian Friedrich Katz, "the affair had no further consequences and was quickly forgotten," attributing this to the shift in German policy which came more in line with that of the U.S. in May-June 1914.
+Although the incident had the potential for greater conflict, in the assessment of historian Friedrich Katz, "the affair had no further consequences and was quickly forgotten," attributing this to the shift in German policy which came more in line with that of the US in May to June 1914.